tosc/vim/README.md

 * Add SCALA ECLIM completion.
 * Make vim create required directories by itself.
 * Eclim - find way of adding source directories using vim instead of having to open eclipse.
+* Check if plugin is loaded instead of checking if disablePlugin.